Home | Bibliography | Site Search | Site Map

 Logic Paradoxes

 Very different from philosophical questions without answers are "logic circles" (paradoxes), questions that cannot be answered correctly, such as the question of whether the statement of the ancient Cretan who said 'All Cretans are liars' is true or false (Diog.
 L. ii, 108), because: If it is true, it is false, and if it is false it is true, and so on and on.
-That circle is a conjuring trick made possible by the rules of syntax that set the intellect chasing its own tail (PI § 109).
+That circle is a conjuring trick made possible by rules of syntax that allow the circle's construction and thus set the intellect chasing its own tail (PI § 109).

 But words are tools, and for what work would we use the combination of words 'Everything I say is false'?
-Words (spoken sounds, marks on paper) do not have meaning in themselves -- and so the question is: what gives words meaning?
+Words -- marks on paper, spoken sounds -- don't have meaning in themselves, and so the question is: what gives words meaning?

 The words 'logic' and 'grammar' in Wittgenstein